It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Introduction

-Their Monte-Carlo integration is well developed in plasma physics.
-The \textsc{ASCOT} family of codes \citep{boozer1981monte,hirvijoki2014ascot,varje2019ascot5}, for example, follows minority species in tokamak plasmas by integrating the relevant SDEs with Euler--Maruyama or Milstein schemes, with drift and diffusion set by Coulomb collisions.
-This example is particularly motivating for the present study: if an SDE-based particle method is sufficient to capture particle transport in fusion devices, it should also be sufficient to capture the transport of mass in astrophysical hydrodynamics.
 Outside of astrophysics, the idea of representing a fluid observable by an ensemble of Lagrangian particles whose moments match a target process has a long history. \citet{lundgren1967distribution} derived transport equations for the one-point velocity PDF in turbulent flow, and \citet{dopazo1974approach} extended the approach to the joint PDF of composition variables. \citet{pope1985pdf} unified the framework: for a wide class of turbulent reactive flows, one may construct notional Lagrangian particles evolved by a Langevin-type It\^o SDE with Gaussian noise, whose one-point PDF evolves identically to that of the real fluid parcels, provided that the drift and diffusion are moment-matched to the target.
 This Lagrangian-SDE approach has since become the standard tool in turbulent combustion modeling (see \citealt{haworth2010progress} for a review).
 To our knowledge, it has not yet been brought to bear on the problem of passive Lagrangian tracers in an astrophysical fluid code.
 The method we develop in this paper, which we call the It\^o tracer, sits within this Lagrangian-SDE tradition but targets a different process in a different setting.
 While the ASCOT family of codes \citep[e.g.][]{hirvijoki2014ascot} describes their particle SDE methods as ``Monte-Carlo'', this name is unavailable to us, as it would cause confusion with the methods of \citet{genel2013following} and \citet{cadiou2019accurate}.
 We choose the name \textit{It\^o} because we want to emphasize that this is a general framework for particles whose trajectories are continuous in time, and to contrast it with the existing (discontinuous) Monte-Carlo tracer method. \textit{It\^o} highlights the continuous, SDE nature of this family of particles.
+However, as we will see in Sec.~\ref{sec:iton_continuity}, it is important to note that not all members of this family have sample paths that are continuous in space.